The skills you gain through studying English are marketable in most job sectors. Read on for inspiration on where you could use your degree

 Some English graduates choose to continue their academic studies by doing an MA or a PhD in areas such as English language and literary studies, creative writing, Victorian, fantasy or mediaeval literature, or linguistics.

 Others choose to study more vocational postgraduate courses in areas such as teaching, journalism, librarianship or law.
 Such courses allow you to study in an area you wish to enter as a career.
-More information on funding for postgraduate study and research is available from the Arts & Humanities Research Council (AHRC).

-English graduates may decide to undertake professional vocational study in areas such as marketing and management, finance, human resource management and business to enhance their knowledge of a specific career area.
+English graduates may decide to undertake professional vocational study in areas such as publishing, marketing and management, finance, human resource management and business to enhance their knowledge of a specific career area.

 For more information on further study and find a course that interests you, see Masters degrees and search postgraduate courses in English.